-Now let us observe some more examples related to mathematical modelling.
+Now we have to observe some more examples related to mathematical modelling.
 Example-1.
-Vani wants to buy a washing machine that costs ₹19,000 but she has only ₹15,000.
+Vani wants to buy a TV that costs ₹19,000 but she has only ₹15,000.
 So she decides to invest her money at 8% simple interest per year.
-After how many years will she be able to buy the washing machine?
+After how many years will she be able to buy the TV?

 Step 1 : (Understanding the problem): In this stage, we define the real problem.
-Here, we are given the principle, the rate of simple interest and we want to find out the number of years after which the amount ₹15,000 will become Rs.
+Here, we are given the principal, the rate of simple interest and we want to find out the number of years after which the amount will become Rs.
 19000.